 - Gain practical experience in teamwork and role modeling

-Applications are due by Friday, February 14th.
+Applications are due by Wednesday, January 25.
 Based on your general online application, you may be invited to participate in an individual interview followed by a group interview.
-To help prepare for the individual interview please visit the Career Development Center website link below:
+To help prepare for the individual interview please visit the Fleishman Center for Career and Professional Development website link below:

-The timeline for decision making will be as follows:
+The timeline for decision making will be as follows (subject to change):

-- Invitational interviews will be conducted from March 3-14
+- Invitational interviews will be conducted from February 6-February 17

 Please contact the New Student Programs if you have any questions.
 You can email the orientation at firstname.lastname@example.org, stop in the office located in Chenango Champlain Collegiate Center, Discovery Center 101, or call x74986.